59 Wareham Street, Studio #24

-Boston, Massachusetts 02116
+Boston, Massachusetts 02118

-Born in Germany, Gisela immigrated to the United States when she was three years old and spent her formative years in Chicago.
+Born in Germany, Gisela Griffith immigrated to the United States when she was three years old and spent her formative years in Chicago.
 She earned a Bachelor’s degree in Art History and later continued her interest in art by attending The School of the Museum of Fine Arts, Boston Diploma program.
 Gisela has been working as a Boston artist since 2002.

-Observing nature and the exploring the relationship between plants and humans have been significant concepts in my work.
-‘Secrets of Nature’ birch bark icons, a body of work that continues to evolve, uses symbolism to explore European folklore and personal history.
-Symbolism and an awareness of art history is present in the art I create.
+Observing nature and exploring the relationship between plants and humans have been significant concepts in my work.
+‘Secrets of Nature’ Birch Bark Icons, a body of work that continues to evolve, uses symbolism to explore European folklore and personal history.
+Symbolism and an awareness of art history are present in the art I create.

-My present body of work, “Suspending Disbelief” was inspired by the current tensions between religion and politics.
-Religion has been an underlying concept in my work but the rise of religious fundamentalism pervading the political landscape on a global scale compels me to openly explore religiosity, particularly how religious doctrine is internalized, by creating assemblages that reflect a personal perspective.
+My current body of work addresses religious indoctrination.
+Religion has been an underlying and repeating concept in my work but the rise of religious fundamentalism pervading society on a global scale compels me to openly explore religiosity, particularly how religious doctrine is internalized and why people hold on to religious beliefs.
+My process involved the deconstruction of a bible and the repurposing of collectible objects transforming both into assemblages that reflect a personal perspective.